-Zoning District Constraints/Obstacles Shopping Center This district does not permit bus stations or tran centers; IS Regional (SCR) Educational uses such as colleges or universities are not permitted in this zoning district 5 The only housing type that is permitted in the SCR district is multifamily housing.
+Zoning District Cons straints/Obstacles Shopping Center • This district does not permit bus stations or transcenters; Regional (SCR) • Educational uses such as colleges or universities are not permitted in this zoning district • The only housing type that is permitted in the SCR district is multifamily housing.
 It excludes medium-intensity housing such as "missing middle" housing.
-Commercial (CL and CS) Commercial districts allow drive in fast food and other auto oriented uses which could impede the shift to a more multi-modal environment.
-Housing is more difficult to develop under the commercial districts where it is a conditional use ٤.
-Residential (R8 and R10) Residential districts do not allow commercial development.
+Commercial (CL and CS) Commercial districts allow drive in fast food and other auto oriented uses which could impede the shift to a more multi-modal environment. • Housing is more difficult to develop under the commercial districts where it is a conditional use.
+Residential (R8 and R10) • Residential districts do not allow commercial development.